ohidasefiyat/ohidasefiyat/README.md

 Linkedin Profile: www.linkedin.com/in/sefiyat-salami-ohida | Github: https://github.com/ohidasefiyat

-About Me

-I used to be an IT support Engineer.

 I'm currently working as a Data Scientist in a consulting firm.

 I'm a Data Scientist working with Machine learning Models